How to Become a Licensed Professional Counselor in Louisiana

 You will need to send your application the NBCC.
 When you send in the application, you must include by original transcripts.
 A $195 fee must be attached when you send this in.
 When you receive approval, you may start to schedule your exam.

 You can choose from three different testing centers; Baton Rouge, Louisiana, or Shreveport.
 The tests are typically taken Monday through Fridays, with occasional Saturdays The first two weeks of the month is when the tests are administered.
 You will need to wait for approval before making your appointment for the exam.
 The waiting period is approximately four weeks.

-Counselor Career Outlook In Louisiana
+Counseling Career Outlook In Louisiana

 The median salary for a Licensed Professional Counselor in Louisiana is estimated at $39,660 according to the Bureau of Labor Statistics.
 The hourly wage is $19.07.
-The type of licensure as well as types of counseling services provided may make a difference in the annual salary as well as the hourly wage.
+The type of licensure, as well as types of counseling services provided, may make a difference in the annual salary as well as the hourly wage.